gayverjr/pyemap/docs/graph_mining/algorithms/clustering.rst

     there exists a one-to-one mapping between E and E'

+For two graphs G(V,E) and H(V',E'), G and H are subgraph isomorphic if there exists a G'(:math:`V_0,E_0``) such that:
-If G’=(N’,E’) is a monomorphism of G, then:
+    G' is a subgraph of G,
-    N’ is a subset of N,

-    E’ is a subset of the set of edges in E relating nodes in N’
+    G' is isomorphic to H

+Note that in some sources, the term *subgraph isomorphism* is reserved for when G' is a node- or edge-induced subgraph, and the term *monomorphism* is preferred for subgraphs which are not induced.
+The task of identifying all such G' is known as the *subgraph matching* problem, and we refer to individual G' as *subgraph isomorphisms*.

-In PyeMap, for each PDB which supports the given subgraph pattern, we search for all subgraph monomorphisms of the protein graph which are isomorphic to the subgraph pattern.
+In PyeMap, for each PDB which supports the given subgraph pattern, we search for all subgraph isomorphisms within the protein graph.
 This gives us a set of *protein subgraphs*, which we can then cluster into groups based on similarity.

 Each protein subgraph for a given subgraph pattern is assigned a unique ID with the format: